openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 The format of the XML output is described in [Chapter 5](#output-format).

+### ‘format’ option

+By default, *jpylyzer* validates against the *JP2* format specification.
+Starting with version 2.0, *jpylyzer* can also validate raw JPEG 2000 codestreams that are not wrapped inside a *JP2* container.
+For codestream validation, use the *--format* option with value `j2c`, e.g.:

+    jpylyzer --format j2c rubbish.j2c > rubbish.xml

+### ‘legacyout’ option

+The output format of *jpylyzer* has changed in version 2.0, which may break existing workflows that expect output in 1.x format.
+For backward compatibility the *--legacyout* option results in output that follows the old 1.x format.
+Note that codestream validation is disabled if you use this option.

 ### ‘recurse’ option

 If the *--recurse* option is used, *jpylyzer* will recursively traverse all